Python for Astronomy

-The seminar will introduce you to Python, Google Colab, Github, Markdown Syntax, Jupyter Notebook and much more during the five sessions planned.
+The seminar will introduce you to Python, Google Colab, Github, Markdown, LaTeX Syntax, Jupyter Notebook and much more during the five sessions planned.
 If Mother Nature cooperates, we might even do a live stream from The Bush Telescope located in Washington State!

 Our instructor, Chandru Narayan, is a long time amateur astronomer and currently teaches Computer Science and Astronomy at The Bush School, Seattle, Washington.

 If you have taken our IntroSTARS seminar and passed the final Quiz, you have met our prerequisite requirements.

 If you have not taken our IntroSTARS seminar, you will need to take our FREE IntroSTARS online course and pass the final Quiz to qualify for this seminar.Please sign up for IntroSTARS here.
 The IntroSTARS final Quiz to qualify for this seminar will be sent to you approximately two weeks before the seminar begins.